 So which Directory Service should you choose?

-The choice of mechanism to achieve SSO or authorisation will largely be dictated by IT policies within the organisation, taking account of the technology platforms and services and expertise within the firm or organisation.
+The choice of mechanism to achieve SSO or authorization will largely be dictated by IT policies within the organization, taking account of the technology platforms and services and expertise within the firm or organization.

-For this reason alone, it is a worthwhile endeavour and one that should be a priority when implementing a library or archive system.
+For this reason alone, it is a worthwhile endeavor and one that should be a priority when implementing a library or archive system.

 Benefits Beyond Logging In

-From the end users’ point of view, they become known to the service and do not have to enter details about email address etc when placing requests for service.
-The end user can immediately see content that is made more relevant perhaps because of the fact the individual is a member of a particular department or function or part of the organisation or is a member of a particular group of users that the service has identified.
+From the patrons’ point of view, they become known to the service and do not have to enter details about email address etc when placing requests for service.
+The patron can immediately see content that is made more relevant perhaps because of the fact the individual is a member of a particular department or function or part of the organization or is a member of a particular group of patrons that the service has identified.
 This in addition to be able to see past search history, status of loans, requests and other relevant transaction data that the service can provide.

-This too helps to cement a relationship with the end user and allow the end user to perform more tasks in the system than might otherwise be the case, when the user is not logged in.
-It may also mean that the variety of content can be more carefully presented in a Search Portal customised to the needs of a particular type of user.
+This too helps to cement a relationship with the patron and allow them to perform more tasks in the system than might otherwise be the case, when they are not logged in.
+It may also mean that the variety of content can be more carefully presented in a Search Portal customized to the needs of a particular type of patron.